WELCOME TO FAB PARENTS

 Meet Helen Oakwater Founder of FAB Parents

-Helen Oakwater is an international Trainer, Speaker, Coach, author of Bubble Wrapped Children and adoptive parent.
+Helen Oakwater is an international Trainer, Speaker, Coach, Mentor, Author and adoptive parent.

-A little about me.
-I adopted a sibling group (aged 5,4,2) in the early 1990s from the UK Care System.
-My approach is pragmatic and real.
-I have lived with children who lie, steal, self-harm and were expelled from schools, amongst many other things.
+A little about her.
+She adopted a sibling group (aged 5,4,2) in the early 1990s from the UK Care System.
+Her approach is pragmatic and real.
+She lived with children who lie, steal, self-harm and were expelled from schools, amongst many other things.

 - Running a local (Adoption UK) support group for adopters for a decade